Romans 1:24-25

 As A T Robertson says

 "These people had already willfully deserted God Who merely left them to their own self-determination & self-destruction, part of the price of man’s moral freedom.
-Paul refers to this stage and state of man in Acts17:30 by “overlooked” (huperidon).
+Paul refers to this stage and state of man in Acts 17:30 by “overlooked” (huperidon).
 The withdrawal of God’s restraint sent men deeper down.
-Three times Paul uses paredoken (the parsed form of paradidomi) here (v24, 26, 28), not three stages in the giving over, but a repetition of the same withdrawal.
+Three times Paul uses paredoken (the parsed form of paradidomi) here (Ro 1:24, 26, 28), not three stages in the giving over, but a repetition of the same withdrawal.
 The words sound to us like clods on the coffin as God leaves men to work their own wicked will."

 Notice the progression: First men reject the truth about God, then they turn away from God, then they turn to immorality.
 And the shocking truth is that this goes on all the time.
-Every baby born into this world comes in with a disposition that turns him away from the truth.
-Each man, each woman, the educated and the illiterate alike, all by nature suppress the truth about God.
-Left to our own devices, we will always turn to wickedness.
-That’s how you can have mass murderers who used to attend Sunday School and prostitutes who once sang in the church choir.
+Every baby born into this world comes in with a disposition (Sin nature) that turns him away from the truth.
+All mankind by nature (Adam's "nature" - Ro 5:12-note) actively continually suppresses the truth about God.
+Left to our own devices, the fallen flesh will naturally gravitate to wickedness and godlessness.

 Vine makes a sad but true observation regarding so called "civilized men" (in contrast to the "heathen") --